asyncio-docs/asyncio-doc/glossary.rst

     event loop
         The event loop is the central execution device to launch execution of coroutines and handle I/O (Network, sub-processes...)

+    future
+        It's like a mailbox where you can subscribe to receive a result when it will be done.

+    task
+        It represents the execution of a coroutine and take care the result in a future.